Updated: 23 September 2019

 While there’s no universal system for categorising dental issues, they mostly fall into two or three categories.
 With

-Implants & orthodontics include the replacement of missing teeth with an implant (a fake tooth screwed into your
+Implants includes the replacement of missing teeth with an implant (a fake tooth screwed into your jaw).

-While HBF has three categories, other health funds might have two… or four.
+While HBF has four categories, other health funds might have two… or three.
 And the way health funds categorise specific

 treatments can vary as well.
 For example, one health fund might classify a tooth extraction as a general dental treatment,